 So, it’s better if you use it within a few months before it gets null.
 Because a downloaded audiobook will be there forever but not your credits.

 My experience with Audible has been positive most of the time.
 But there are a few areas where it could do better.
 Here are those sections:

-The price of Audible books used to seem more expensive.
+The price of Audible audiobooks used to seem more expensive.
 However, the price has evened out as Kindle prices have risen in the past few years.